The 3 Requirements

 Conditions for Ruqyah to be successful

-One should recite loudly and clearly, with firm conviction and belief in Allah, who Alone gives cure.
+One should recite loudly and clearly, with firm conviction (yaqīn), belief and trust in Allah, who alone gives cure.

-Like all treatment, consistency is key.
+Like any treatment, consistency is key.
 Daily recitation, du‘ā’ and other treatments must be maintained for positive results.

 - Give Ṣadaqah as it wards off calamity (Bayhaqī).
 The Messenger of Allah ﷺ said: “Treat your sick by giving Ṣadaqah.”
 (Bayhaqī)